-Name Office Held Age Area of Experience and Functions in Our Company Mark Jarvis Director and Chief Executive Officer Age: 65 Mr. Jarvis has been a director of our company and our Chief Executive Officer since January of 2004.
+Name Office Held Age Area of Experience and Functions in Our Company Mr. Jarvis has been a director of our company and our Chief Executive Officer since January of 2004.
 As Chief Executive Officer, Mr. Jarvis is responsible for the development of our strategic direction and the management and supervision of our overall business.
-As director, Mr. Jarvis is responsible for the corporate governance of our company.
-Martin Vydra Director and President Age: 55 Mr. Vydra was appointed as our President in December 2019 and as a director of our company in November 2018.
+As director, Mr. Jarvis is responsible for the corporate

+Age: 66 governance of our company.
+Martin Vydra Director and President Age: 56 Mr. Vydra was appointed as our President in December 2019 and as a director of our company in November 2018.
 As a director of the company, Mr. Vydra is responsible for the corporate governance of our company.
-Lyle Davis Director Age: 63 Mr. Davis was a director of our company in November of 2003 for a short period of time.
+Lyle Davis Director Age: 65 Mr. Davis was a director of our company in November of 2003 for a short period of time.
 He was later elected again as a director of our company in June of 2004.
-In July 2008, Mr. Davis became Chairman of the Board, responsible for the management and supervision of our board of directors.
+In July 2008, Mr. Davis became Chairman of the Board and stepped down as Chairman in August 2020.
 As director, Mr. Davis is responsible for the corporate governance of our company.
-Robert Morris Director Age: 57 Mr. Morris was appointed as a director of our company in January 2019.
+Robert Morris Director Age: 58 Mr. Morris was appointed as a director of our company in January 2019.
 As a director of the company, Mr. Morris is responsible for the corporate governance of our company.
-Anthony Milewski Director Age: 39 Mr. Milewski was appointed as a director of the company on April 29, 2019.
-As a director of the Company, Mr. Milewski is responsible for the corporate governance of the company.
-Matthew Anderson Chief Financial Officer Age: 37 Mr. Anderson has served as our Controller and Chief Financial Officer since April of 2018.
+Anthony Milewski Director and Chairman Age: 40 Mr. Milewski was appointed as a director of the company on April 29, 2019 and Chairman on August 11, 2020.
+As a director of the Company and Mr. Milewski is responsible for the corporate governance of the company.
+Matthew Anderson Chief Financial Officer Age: 38 Mr. Anderson has served as our Controller and Chief Financial Officer since April of 2018.
 As Controller and Chief Financial Officer, Mr. Anderson is responsible for the financial and corporate management and supervision of the affairs and the business of our company.
-Leslie Young Corporate Secretary Age: 61 Ms. Young was appointed as our corporate secretary in June of 2004.
+Leslie Young Corporate Secretary Age: 62 Ms. Young was appointed as our corporate secretary in June of 2004.
 As Corporate Secretary, Ms. Young is responsible for the internal accounting and record keeping, general administration, and making all necessary filings and financial reporting for our company.